dasmikko/dasmikko.github.io.old/about.md

 My name is Mikkel, and I'm 21 years old.

-I spent most of my wake hours on my work and my lovely Wife.
+I spent most of my waking hours on my work and my lovely Wife.